pirate/mac-keyboard-brightness/README.md

 =======

-pip3 install --upgrade pyaudio audioop python3 audio.py       # flash your keyboard to the beat of the music! (uses mic input)
+# Flash your keyboard to the beat of the music! (uses mic input)
+brew install python3 pyaudio portaudio pip3 install --upgrade pyaudio audioop python3 audio.py
 ```
 You should be able to download the repo and use the binaries without needing to recompile anything (tested on macOS Sierra).